-The leftover rhubarb pulp doesn’t look as pretty as the syrup, kind of sludgy and puce-colored, but it does taste delicious stirred into yogurt or a bowl of creamy oats so it’s definitely worth saving.
+The leftover rhubarb pulp doesn’t look as pretty as the syrup, kind of sludgy and beige, but it does taste delicious.
+Stir it into yogurt or a bowl of creamy oats — it’s definitely worth saving.

 refreshing rhubarb lime cocktail